Why do we feel bullied?

 Jesus was not going to be bullied into denying what He knew what was right in practice and belief.
 The religious leaders were trying to control Jesus and the Jewish people.
 They wanted to be in charge of what took place in the practice of faith so they sought to influence it by redefining God’s truth.
 Christ courageously confronted their error while continuing to do what He knew was right in the eyes of God.Courage and truth are a bully's worst fears.
 Click To Tweet

 4. We have to know for ourselves what God’s Word says.

 To adequately identify what is right or wrong in God’s eyes, we must comprehend His viewpoint for ourselves.
 We cannot depend on others to define righteousness or unrighteousness.
 We must learn it in order to abide by it.
 That way when someone tries to pervert the truth through accusations/condemnation, we recognize it immediately.
 God’s Word, along with Jesus’ example, should be our guidance and confidence.God's Word, along with Jesus' example, should be our guidance and confidence.
 Click To Tweet

 5. We must rely on the Holy Spirit to determine the appropriate response.

 It can be tempting to be just as ugly back as we confront accusations.
 Jesus was ALWAYS the picture of self-control as He addressed bullies.
-He did not sin to bring on the condemnation of others nor did He sin as He confronted them.
+He did not sin to warrant the condemnation of others nor did He sin as He confronted them.
 He was balanced with grace and truth but He was unmovable on what was loving and right.
-Christians are allowed to be firm but we should never be ugly.We don't have to be a bully to confront one.
+Christians are allowed to be firm yet we should never be ugly.We don't have to be a bully to confront one.
 Click To Tweet

 6. The Bible never teaches that we are to meet the expectations of others as we seek to love them.